1. Receipts not necessary for tax or warranty purposes

 9. Marketing and direct mail pieces

-If direct mail marketing pieces continue to land in your mailbox, you may want to start unsubscribing to these services.
+If direct mail marketing continues to land in your mailbox, you may want to start unsubscribing to these services to reduce paper clutter.
 Nearly every product or service available today has one.
-Direct mail is becoming less and less desirable as more and more products are available online.
+Direct mail has become increasingly less desirable as more products become available online.
 The average consumer is becoming more shopping-savvy and the current thrust is to simply order online.
 One great way to start unsubscribing is to sign up with an automatic service such as Directmail.com, or catalogchoice.org.

 10. Textbooks and books you’ve read

 By now, you probably realize that the inspiration for this post came from looking around my own home office!
 Well, I’m raising my hand here too!
 I have MANY old textbooks, resources, and books that have taken up loads of space on my shelves.
 (Although, I truly do like to blame this one all on my hubby!)
 The problem with holding onto old textbooks is that they become part of your ‘decor’.
 It’s as if you’ve assumed responsibility for all these things, and now you must store them, and display them for use.
 The only reason to keep old books or textbooks is if you’re likely to need that information in the near future.
 Or, you may have irreplaceable information that can only be found in books.
 But the key is to determine if the information within is available elsewhere.
 IF so, let them go.

-By letting go of the 10 paper items that cause you clutter, you’ll ease up your storage space.
+By letting go of the 10 paper items that cause you to feel cluttered, you’ll ease up storage space.
 You’ll also lose weight and feel lighter.
 If you’re not sure of what to let go of, work with an accountability buddy.
 And, if you have a hard time determining what is most important to keep, try our organizing personality assessment – the TSSI.
 This quiz easily pinpoints your productivity personality traits (and subsequent blind spots).
 Using your results to take baby steps that create more flow and organized living.